 - 4.1 Competitions are first and foremost reserved for the following categories of cars: - 1) GT3 cars with an FIA homologation as defined by the applicable Technical Regulations (Article 257A of Appendix J to the FIA International Sporting Code) except for the following points: - a) All cars homologated from 2013 onwards must run with a catalytic converter. - b) Restrictors must adhere to the FIA restrictor geometry definition and must be in accordance with those deposited with the FIA. - c) The latest evolutions are not compulsory. - d) A forced air brake cooling system by means of air ducts, scoops and blowers will be authorised at certain Competitions for safety reasons.
 Teams will be notified a minimum of two weeks in advance. - e) For cars homologated from 2022 onwards, only the springs approved by both the manufacturer and SRO will be used.
-All cars homologated prior to 2022, as well as Evo cars homologated in 2022, 2023 or 2024 must use the springs as listed in their homologation file. - f) For cars homologated from 2022 onwards, a minimum ride height and ride height points to measure these minima, agreed by both the manufacturer and SRO, will be used.
+All cars homologated prior to 2022, as well as Evo cars homologated in 2022, 2023, 2024 or 2025 must use the springs as listed in their homologation file. - f) For cars homologated from 2022 onwards, a minimum ride height and ride height points to measure these minima, agreed by both the manufacturer and SRO, will be used. - g) All cars must comply with a list of additional details concerning technical definitions and descriptions which will be issued further to the 2025 Balance of Performance tests

-At all times throughout each Competition all cars must respect a noise limit of 108db(A) at $\frac{3}{4}$ of maximum RPM.
+At all times throughout each Competition all cars must respect a noise limit of 108db(A) at 3⁄4 of maximum RPM.
 This measurement will be taken at a distance of 0.5 metres from the exhaust outlet level at an angle of 45° with the exhaust axis.
-In all other ways the examination will be performed in accordance with NCR J.5.17 and J.5.18.
+In all other ways the examination will be performed in accordance with NCR Ch.7 App.8 Art.2-Art.3